FAQS

 -

-As much as we love FaceTime, it is not HIPAA compliant.
+As much as I love FaceTime, it is not HIPAA compliant.

 -